binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 BASH\_SOURCE.

-So long as the symlink contains a full path to the script and that path doesn't itself point to another symlink, HERE will get the correct original directory of the script. **readlink -f** would resolve any number of chained symlinks, but I'm not going to be able to do the same with a one-liner and I've decided to be happy categorizing chained
+So long as the symlink contains a full path to the script and that path doesn't itself chain to another symlink, HERE will get the correct original directory of the script. **readlink -f** would resolve any number of chained symlinks, but I'm not going to be able to do the same with a one-liner and I've decided to be happy categorizing chained